I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Day Seven

 8:30 a.m. — Wake up.
 No one (except the dog) slept well so we’re not in a morning mood.
-M. makes coffee and walks the dog, while I finish packing the car and give the cat a lot of attention.
+M. makes coffee and walks the dog while I finish packing the car and give the cat a lot of attention.
 Our first wedding venue tour is at 11 a.m. and the one that is the most expensive (between $8,000 and $10,000), but also the one we probably want the most.

-1 p.m. — We get to our in-laws and have a lunch of egg salad sandwiches.
+1 p.m. — We get to my in-laws’ and have a lunch of egg salad sandwiches.
 We need to buy gas.
 My in-laws drive us to a pottery painting store.

 AdvertisementADVERTISEMENT